Revisiting the nature of the $P_c$ pentaquarks: Fit results

 Predictions for the ${\etacn}$ invariant mass distribution within scheme~II are shown in Fig.~\ref{fig:II:pred:etacp}.
-Also here one finds that, for solution $A$, the inclusion of the OPE together with the $S$-$D$ contact terms leads to a drastic modification of the line shapes, which also depend on the data set used in the fits.
-As a general pattern, the comparison to scheme~I in Fig.~\ref{fig:pred:etacp_schemeI} reveals a very strong enhancement of the $\pc(4312)$, a weaker signal from the $\pc(4457)$, and a strong reduction of the rate from the $\pc(4380)$.
-Like in the elastic channels, for solution $B$, the line shapes with and without the OPE are qualitatively consistent with each other, though quantitative changes in the magnitudes of the peaks are visible.
-Thus, also based on the ${\etacn}$ invariant mass distribution, we would conclude that solution $B$ shows a much more natural pattern than $A$.
-As already proposed for scheme~I, data in the ${\etacn}$ channel would be very useful to disentangle between these two solutions experimentally, and thus to pin down the quantum numbers of the $\pc(4440)$ and $\pc(4457)$ unambiguously.
-Indeed, the experimental observation of a pronounced peak from the $\pc(4440)$ ($\pc(4457)$) would be a clear signature of solution $B$ ($A$).
+Although the $D$-wave contributions from the OPE could bring about a visible impact on the elastic line shapes in the $\sigh$ channels, their contributions to the $\etacp$ are minor.
+Indeed, the $D$-wave contributions to the residues are strongly suppressed and the phase-space suppression, which was important for the elastic channels, does not apply any more.
+Accordingly, the $\jp$ and $\etacp$ spectra are related to each other by means of HQSS.
+Thus, the line shapes with and without the OPE for solution $B$ are qualitatively consistent with each other, though quantitative changes in the magnitudes of the peaks are visible.
 For this channel it appears promising, that the first data for the reaction $\Lambda_b\to \eta_c p K^-$ are already available~\cite{Aaij:2020mlx}, although the quality of the spectra is not yet sufficient for the kind of analysis indicated above.